Analysis | Get ready! We predict cicadas will begin emerging next week.

 “I would predict that in the more southeast counties where Brood X occurs in MD, cicadas may emerge a matter of days (not likely weeks), earlier than counties in the north west where elevations are higher and temperatures tend to be cooler,” Shrewsbury wrote.

-Dan Mozgai, who operates the website Cicada Mania and has contributed to studies on the insects, agreed areas south and east of the District will see cicadas first.
-He expects the bugs to explode in the May 9 to May 23 time frame.
+Dan Mozgai, who operates Cicada Mania and has contributed to studies on the insects, agreed that areas south and east of the District will see cicadas first.
+He expects the bugs to explode in the time frame from May 9 to 23.

 For historical context, Brood II cicadas, most prevalent southwest of Washington, began to emerge in large numbers in 2013 on May 12 in Prince William County.
-That April was slightly warmer than the present, but did not have the same late-month burst of warmth as this year.
+That April was slightly warmer than the present but did not have the same late-month burst of warmth as this year.
 Moreover, highs in the first week of May were mostly in the 60s.
-It did not hit 80 degrees until May 10 and May 11, and cicadas exploded right after that.
+It did not hit 80 degrees until May 10 and 11, and cicadas exploded right after that.

-In 2013, the cicadas peaked during the last two weeks of May, and they were still very numerous and active into the first week of June.
-By July, however, they were gone.
+In 2013, the cicadas peaked during the last two weeks of May, and they were still numerous and active into the first week of June.
+By July, they were gone.

-Looking back at the last Brood X cicada emergence in 2004, photo records show they were at peak numbers in Fairfax County during mid-to-late May.
+Looking back at the last Brood X cicada emergence, in 2004, photo records show they were at peak numbers in Fairfax County during mid-to-late May.
 That year had volatile temperatures in late April and early May, and the cicadas awaited more sustained warmth that arrived in the middle of the month.

 If the cicadas start to emerge in large numbers next week and peak not long after, it will be on the early side and in keeping with what we might expect to see happen more frequently in the future as temperatures rise.

-“[W]ith climate change and a warming world we would predict there to be a trend towards earlier emergence,” Shrewsbury wrote.
+“With climate change and a warming world we would predict there to be a trend towards earlier emergence,” Shrewsbury wrote.
 “Gene Kritsky (College of Mount St. Joseph in Cincinnati) who studies cicada emergence data found that in Ohio the mass cicada emergence occurs an average of two weeks earlier than it did prior to 1950.”

-This cicada forecast is experimental, and the first time Capital Weather Gang has undertaken such an endeavor.
+This cicada forecast is experimental and the first time Capital Weather Gang has undertaken such an endeavor.
 It is certainly possible the cicadas will peak earlier or later than we are predicting.
-As these bugs only appear every 17 years, limited historical data is available to calibrate this forecast.
+As these bugs appear only every 17 years, limited historical data is available to calibrate this forecast.